-- 6.2.10 Additional transport costs incurred by the authority arising from decisions by the governing body on the length of the school day, and failure to notify the authority of non-pupil days resulting in unnecessary transport costs. - 6.2.11 Legal costs which are incurred by the authority because the governing body did not accept the advice of the authority (see also section 11).
+- 6.2.10 Additional transport costs incurred by the authority arising from decisions by the governing body on the length of the school day, and failure to notify the authority of non-pupil days resulting in unnecessary transport costs. - 6.2.11 Legal costs which are incurred by the authority because the governing body did not accept the advice of the authority (see also section 11). - 6.2.12 Costs of necessary health and safety training for staff employed by the authority, where funding for training had been delegated but the necessary training not carried out. - 6.2.13 Compensation paid to a lender where a school enters into a contract for borrowing beyond its legal powers, and the contract is of no effect. - 6.2.14 Cost of work done in respect of teacher pension remittance and records for schools using non-authority payroll contractors, the charge to be the minimum needed to meet the cost of the authority's compliance with its statutory obligations. - 6.2.15 Costs incurred by the local authority in securing provision specified in an Education, Health and Care Plan where the governing body of a school fails to secure such provision despite the delegation of funds in respect of low cost high incidence SEN and / or specific funding for a pupil with High Needs - 6.2.16 With the exception of any losses occasioned as a result of error, negligence or irregularity by the local authority, all other losses or costs arising in respect of a local bank account, due to error, negligence or irregularity. - 6.2.17 Any loss arising from the failure to notify the Strategic Director for Children and Enterprise of an Education, Health and Care Plan for a child / pupil attending the school who is not resident within the Borough. - 6.2.18 Any "betterment" costs incurred when for example, replacing educational equipment and materials following damage by fire, if the appropriate insurance cover has been arrange by the local authority. - 6.2.19 Any overspending on earmarked funding (i.e. the allocation of funds to schools from a centrally held fund for specific purposes) will be charged to the school budget. - 6.2.20 Recovery of amounts spent from specific grants on ineligible purposes.

-- 6.2.12 Costs of necessary health and safety training for staff employed by the authority, where funding for training had been delegated but the necessary training not carried out. - 6.2.13 Compensation paid to a lender where a school enters into a contract for borrowing beyond its legal powers, and the contract is of no effect. - 6.2.14 Cost of work done in respect of teacher pension remittance and records for schools using non-authority payroll contractors, the charge to be the minimum needed to meet the cost of the Authority's compliance with its statutory obligations. - 6.2.15 Costs incurred by the LA in securing provision specified in a statement of SEN where the governing body of a school fails to secure such provision despite the delegation of funds in respect of low cost high incidence SEN and/or specific funding for a pupil with High Needs; - 6.2.16 With the exception of any losses occasioned as a result of error, negligence or irregularity by the LA, all other losses or costs arising in respect of a local bank account, due to error, negligence or irregularity. - 6.2.17 Any loss arising from the failure to notify the Executive Director of Education and Social Inclusion of statement for a child/pupil attending the school who is not resident within the Borough. - 6.2.18 Any "betterment" costs incurred when for example, replacing educational equipment and materials following damage by fire, if the appropriate insurance cover has been arranged by the LA. - 6.2.19 Any overspending on earmarked funding (i.e., the allocation of funds to schools from a centrally held fund for specific purposes) will be charged to the school budget. - 6.2.20 Recovery of amounts spent from specific grants on ineligible purposes. - 6.2.21 Costs incurred by the authority as a result of the governing body being in breach of the terms of a contract. - 6.2.22 Costs incurred by the authority due to submission by the school of incorrect data: - 6.2.23 Costs incurred by the authority or another school as a result of a school withdrawing from a cluster arrangement, for example where this has funded staff providing services across the cluster.
+- 6.2.21 Costs incurred by the authority as a result of the governing body being in breach of the terms of a contract. - 6.2.22 Costs incurred by the authority due to submission by the school of incorrect data. - 6.2.23 Costs incurred by the authority or another school as a result of a school withdrawing from a cluster arrangement, for example where this has funded staff providing services across the cluster. - 6.2.24 Amounts agreed under PFI / PPP agreements entered into by the Governing Body.
+This will include any funds distributed to relevant PFI schools through a specific formula factor for this purpose. - 6.2.25 Costs incurred by the authority in administering admissions appeals, where the local authority is the admissions authority and the funding for admission appeals has been delegated to all schools as part of their formula allocation.

-Any dispute arising from charges against a school budget by the LA will be resolved by the LA's Executive Board.
+Any dispute arising from charges against a school budget by the local authority will be resolved by the local authority's Executive Board.